shinington/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the Computer Science and Engineering Department at Washington University in St. Louis, advised by Professor Yevgeniy Vorobeychik.
+I am a Ph.D. student in the Computer Science and Engineering Department at Washington University in St. Louis, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
 My primary research interests are at the intersection of machine learning and computer security.
-[I'm a link](https://www.google.com)